Wren Kitchens Limited (“we” “us”

 9 Disclosure of personal data to third parties

-As well as set out elsewhere in this policy, we may disclose your information to the following
+As well as set out elsewhere in this Policy, we may disclose your information to the following parties,

-subsidiaries of our holding companies as defined in Section 1159 of the Companies Act
+our holding companies as defined in Section 1159 of the Companies Act 2006) for purposes

 our affiliated entities to support internal administration;

-IT software providers that host our Website and store data on our behalf;
+IT software providers that host our Website and store data on our behalf and service providers

 our professional advisers including consultants, legal advisors, bankers and insurers;

-HM Revenue and Customs, regulators and other authorities who require reporting of
+HM Revenue and Customs, U.K. regulators, and other U.K. authorities who require reporting of

-to third party organisations who provide us with information on an anonymised basis
+to third-party organisations who provide us with information on an anonymised basis about

-third parties where we are under a legal duty to disclose or share personal data in order to comply with
+parties where we are under a legal duty to disclose or share personal data in order to comply with

-any legal obligation, or in order to enforce or apply our website terms and
+any legal obligation, or in order to enforce or apply our Website Terms and Conditions and other

-conditions and other

-agreements; or to protect our rights, property, or safety of our customers,
+agreements, or to protect our rights, property, or safety of our customers, or others.

 We will not sell or distribute personal data to other organisations without your approval.